Search

 Here, at what was then called the Manzanar War Relocation Center, which was one of ten such camps in the US, over 10,000 people spent all or part of WWII.

-A commemorative event is held every year in April and many surviving former internees and a growing number of young people travel to Manzanar to remember and pay tribute to those who were detained here.
+A commemorative event is held every year in April.
+Many surviving former internees, along with a growing number of young people, travel to Manzanar to remember and pay tribute to those who were detained here.

 The site, under the auspices of the National Park Service, Manzanar National Historic Site is open every day from dawn to dusk to vehicle traffic and the visitor center is open daily.